wilsonify/wilsonify.github.io/content/articles/2017-04-18-one-hundered-year-flood.md

 ## Solve for Height

-Volume flow is proportional to the cross sectional area of the bayou.
+Volume flow is proportional to the cross-sectional area of the bayou.
-Each cross section of the bayou is a trapezoid.
+Each cross-section of the bayou is a trapezoid.

 $$ Area_{trapezoid} = \frac{(b_1 + b_2)h}{2} $$